MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-settings.md

     ![Azure Information Protection prompt if new classification is lower](../media/info-protect-lower-justification.png)

     This option is not applicable for sub-labels.

+    - **Provide a custom URL for the Azure Information Protection client "Tell me more" web page**: Users see this link in the **Microsoft Azure Information Protection** dialog box, **Help and Feedback** section, when select **Protect** > **Help and feedback** from the **Home** tab in their Office applications.
+By default, this link goes to the [Azure Information Protection](https://www.microsoft.com/en-us/cloud-platform/azure-information-protection ) website.
+You can enter an HTTP or HTTPS (recommended) URL if you want this link to go to an alternative web page.
+No check is made to verify that the URL entered is accessible.

+    For example, for your help desk, you might enter the Microsoft documentation page that includes information about installing the client (https://docs.microsoft.com/information-protection/rms-client/info-protect-client) or release version information (https://docs.microsoft.com/information-protection/rms-client/client-version-release-history).
+Alternatively, you might publish your own webpage that includes information for users that is issued by your help desk.

 3. To save your changes, click **Save**.